Vladimir Gustov: Tele-U

 Tele-U, the first solo project of the guitarist Alexander Liapin, was put together in the winter of 1983, when he was joined by the guitarist Vladimir Gustov and several musicians played in other St. Petersburg's rock-club bands.
 Having been thought out as a duo of the two blues-guitar virtuosos, the project became a great success.
 Tele-U took part in the second and third rock music festivals.
 The group won a major award in the category "Musical Performance" at the second festival; both Liapin and Troshchenkov (drums) won awards as best musicians; the song "No to a War" was named among the best of the festival.
 In 1986, the group ceased to exist due to Gustov's departure.

 There are no known recordings of the group except one composition named "Autumn Tale".
 The main tracks of it (acoustic guitars and percussion) were recorded in the studio of Sovetskaya hotel and then reworked at the studio of the Leningrad Radio House.
 Gustov's album Mystery life contains this version of the composition.

 Gustov combined his teaching with working at a sound studio, occasional appearances on jazz festivals together with a quartet of a saxophonist, Mikhail Kostyushkin ("Pop Mekhanika," D.Goloshekin Band, and "Tea For Two" (Chay Vdvoyom), and playing music with several other groups.

 An acquaintance with the composer Viktor Reznikov had a huge impact on Gustov's professional skills and career.
 Several recording studio projects with Alla Pugacheva, Larisa Dolina, Mikhail Boyarski, Tynis Miagi, and Jaak Jola have made Gustov's musical work to stand out.
 Quite a few musical publications placed Vladimir among the best musicians of the Soviet Union.
-At that time, Alla Pugacheva has made Vadimir an offer to work in her musical group called "Recital."
+At that time, Alla Pugacheva has made Vladimir an offer to work in her musical group called "Recital."
 That plan did not get through because of a number of bureaucratic obstacles: to get the job, Gustov must have obtained a Moscow residence permit, which could have resulted in his two-year compulsory military service.
 Several years later, Alla and Gustov performed a song together ("A Flame in a Hand") during the Christmas television show "Rozhdestenskie Vstrechi".
 In 1986, Alexandr Revzin, now a well-known show business director and producer, founded a group named "Rendezvous" and asked Gustov to join it.